stefanprodan/kustomizer/docs/index.md

 # Kustomizer

 Kustomizer is an experimental package manager for distributing Kubernetes configuration as OCI artifacts.
-It offers commands to publish, fetch, customize, validate, apply and prune Kubernetes resources.
+It offers commands to publish, fetch, diff, customize, validate, apply and prune Kubernetes resources.

 ## Concepts